Operational Guidelines: PRSI - Pay-Related Social Insurance - Contributions and Classes

 Where a decision results in the PRSI class changing to a lower rate of PRSI, a refund can be claimed from PRSI Refunds Section, after the tax year ends.
 However, if the decision refers to the current tax year the employer should make the necessary adjustment to correct the error before the end of the tax year.

 If a person has overpaid PRSI contributions an application for a refund should be made after the tax year ends.
-With effect from 1 January 2010, an application for the return of PRSI contributions must be made within four years of the last day of the contribution year in respect of which the contributions concerned were paid.
+Applications for the return of PRSI contributions must be made within four years of the last day of the contribution year in respect of which the contributions concerned were paid.

 For more information , please see PRSI Refunds